FatihKoz/DisposableSpecial/README.md

 ### Update (from v3.xx to v3.yy)

-Just follow the installation procedure by overwriting your old module files
+Just upload updated files by overwriting your old module files, visit /update and clean `application` cache when update process finishes.

 ### Update (from v2.xx series to v3.xx)